portfiend/eleventy-oc-directory-template/README.md

 This is an [Eleventy](https://www.11ty.dev/) template designed for a original characters directory.
-More specifically, it can include information on characters, locations and projects ("settings"), and whatever else you want.
+More specifically, it can include information on characters, locations, stories, and whatever else you want.
 This repository draws inspiration from [Toyhouse](https://toyhou.se/), various [Neocities](https://neocities.org/) websites, and some layout inspiration from [Dreamwidth](https://www.dreamwidth.org/).

 ## Installation